Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

   - **bin:** Folder containing the python code needed for the crowd-sourcing experiments
     - **data_download.py:** It is executed by setup.sh to download the real data.
     - **generate_reward_matrix.py:** It is executed by setup.sh to make simulation data from the real data.
     - **experiment_Sigmoid.py:** It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data when using Sigmoid functions as acceptance probability functions.
-The first argument is \phi (active rate of workers), and the second is \psi (active rate of tasks).
+The first argument is $\phi$ (active rate of workers), and the second is $\psi$ (active rate of tasks).
     - **experiment_PL.py:** Experimental code It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data when using piecewise linear functions as acceptance probability functions.
   - **data:** Folder where the downloaded data is stored
   - **work:** Folder where the simulation data is stored